 Cat Ba Island, Ha Long Bay Area, Vietnam

-Cat Ba in the Ha Long Bay area is one of the best places in the world to see bioluminescence.
+Cat Ba in the Ha Long Bay area is one of the best places to see bioluminescence.
 It is a rather unknown location when it comes to this amazing natural phenomenon.
 Therefore you might just be lucky enough to have an entire beach for yourself.
-There are four beaches on Cat Ba that are best spots to observe it, but Hair of the Dog Beach is the best.
+There are four beaches on Cat Ba that are the best spots to observe it, but Hair of the Dog Beach is the best.
 Its’ Vietnamese name is ‘Tung Thu beach’.
 And unlike at the three Cat Co beaches, the beach access at night is not restricted.

 Like in many other locations, the bioluminescence in Ha Long Bay is caused by noctiluca scintillans.
 Therefore it is more likely to observe bioluminescence here when the weather is calm and the water is warmer.
-Based on what locals told me, the best months are those around September, but there is a chance to see it every month around new moon.
+Based on what locals told me, the best months are those around September, but there is a chance to see it every month around the new moon.

 Read More: Bioluminescence in Ha Long Bay – Swimming in a Sea of Stars on Cat Ba